coderamen666/srd-v3.5-md/spells/spells-a-b.md

 neutralized, lasts for another round, dealing another 2d4 points of damage in that round.

-*Material Component:* Powdered rhubarb leaf and an adder's stomach.
+*Material Component:* Powdered rhubarb leaf and an adder’s stomach.

 *Focus:* A dart.